OutSystems/docs-product/src/ref/ui-patterns/mobile/accordion.md

 ## API - Accordion

-If you are an advanced user, you might want to use the Accordion API (OutSystems.OSUI.Patterns.AccordionAPI) for more advanced use cases.
+If you are an advanced user, you might want to use the Accordion API (OutSystems.OSUI.Patterns.AccordionAPI) for more complex use cases.

 ### Methods